🍻 Where to have a pint in Dublin: 10 pubs outside Temple Bar worth a visit

 History of pubs

 Irish pubs have a history dating back more than a thousand years.
-The word "pub" comes from "public house," and they were originally spaces where neighbors gathered to chat, share stories, and drink craft beer.
-Over time, they became the social heart of each town or neighborhood, functioning not only as bars but also as places to meet, celebrate, and shelter during cold days.
+The word "pub" comes from "public house," and they were originally spaces where neighbors gathered to chat, share stories, and drink beer or whiskey.
+Over time, they became the social heart of each town or neighborhood, functioning not only as bars but also as places of meeting, celebration, and refuge during cold days.
 Many old pubs still retain their original structures, with dark wood furniture, fireplaces, and a cozy atmosphere that is part of the Irish identity.

 Characteristics of Irish pubs